oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 ```

 {{% notice note %}}
-Changes to the `domainNamespaces` list may not be picked up by the operator right away since the operator
+Changes to the `domainNamespaces` list may not be picked up by the operator right away because the operator
-checks the changes periodically.
-The operator becomes ready to host domain resources only
+checks the changes to its deployment periodically.
+The operator becomes ready to host domain resources in
-after the required `configmap` (namely `weblogic-domain-cm`) is initialized.
+a namespace only after the required `configmap` (namely `weblogic-domain-cm`) is initialized in the namespace.
 {{% /notice %}}

 You can verify if the operator is ready to host domain resources in a namespace by checking the existence of the required `configmap` resource.